cdsittampalam/documentation/docs/FAQ.md

 ![Resend Transfer](/doc-images/resendtransfer.png)

 6. Select **Resend Request**.
-The custodian receives a notification on their phone.
+The custodian receives a notification on their phone, which they need to respond to.

 ### Re-issue a Transfer Approval Request